Cuban Spanish: Morphology and syntax

 Cuban Spanish typically uses the diminutive endings -ico and -ica (instead of the standard -ito and -ita) with stems that end in //t//.
 For example, plato ("plate") > platico (instead of platito), and momentico instead of momentito; but cara ("face") becomes carita.
 This form is common to the Venezuelan, Cuban, Costa Rican, Dominican, and Colombian dialects.

 The suffix -ero is often used with a place name to refer to a person from that place; thus habanero, guantanamera, etc. A person from Santiago de Cuba is santiaguero (compare santiagués "from Santiago de Compostela (Galicia, Spain)", santiaguino "from Santiago de Chile").

 Wh-questions, when the subject is a pronoun, are usually not inverted.
 Where speakers of most other varieties of Spanish would ask "¿Qué quieres?" or "¿Qué quieres tú?", Cuban speakers would more often ask "¿Qué tú quieres?"
-(This form is also characteristic of Dominican, Isleño, and Puerto Rican Spanish.)
+(This form is also characteristic of Dominican, Isleño, and Puerto Rican Spanish.).
+Placing the pronoun after the verb can be interpreted as aggressive.

 Cuban Spanish also frequently uses expressions with personal infinitives, a combined preposition, noun or pronoun, and verbal infinitive where speakers in other dialects would typically use a conjugated subjunctive form.
 For example, eso sucedió antes de yo llegar aquí, instead of …antes de que yo llegara… 'that happened before I arrived here'.
 This type of construction is found elsewhere in the Caribbean and occurs in all speech styles.

 Cuban Spanish uses the familiar second-person pronoun tú in many contexts where other varieties of Spanish would use the formal usted.

 While Cuban Spanish has always preferred tú to usted, the use of usted has become increasingly rare after the Revolution.

 Voseo is practically non-existent in Cuba.
 It was historically present in the countryside of eastern Cuba.
 Pedro Henríquez Ureña alleged that it often used the object and possessive pronouns os and vuestro instead of te and tuyo.
 Its present-tense conjugations ending in -áis, -éis, and -ís, and future-tense conjugations in -éis.

 Following the Cuban Revolution, the term compañero/a (“comrade” or “friend”) became the preferred form of address in Cuba, replacing traditional titles like señor and señora in most contexts.
 This usage was widely enforced as a marker of revolutionary identity.
 However, since the 1990s, the word’s use has become more restricted and ideologically charged.
 In contemporary Cuba, addressing someone as compañero may indicate political alignment, and in some settings, especially outside official or formal contexts, señor and señora have returned as neutral or polite forms of address.
 Among Cuban exiles and the diaspora, especially those who left in previous decades, compañero may still be used in a more general or friendly sense.